-Applying nearly a century of relief expertise as the world’s leading Jewish humanitarian assistance organization, JDC mobilized within hours of the tragic January 12th, 2010 earthquake in Haiti and has raised some $8.68 million dollars to help the survivors rebuild their lives.
-As of January 2013, JDC programs have impacted more than 300,000 Haitians — that’s 1 out of every 10 people affected by the catastrophic disaster — and has allocated some 96% of raised funds.
+Applying a century of relief expertise as the world’s leading Jewish humanitarian assistance organization, JDC mobilized within hours of the tragic January 12th, 2010 earthquake in Haiti and has raised some $8.79 million dollars to help the survivors rebuild their lives.
+As of January 2014, JDC programs have impacted more than 300,000 Haitians — that’s 1 out of every 10 people affected by the catastrophic disaster — and has allocated some 96% of raised funds.
 We will assign remaining funds for critical reconstruction efforts for the most devastated victims, including children and people with disabilities.

 Helping Rebuild Haiti

 Given the severe devastation, in the first two months following the disaster, JDC allocated $2 million to address urgent needs, providing emergency relief to save lives in both Port-au-Prince and the periphery.
 This included supporting immediate efforts to provide doctors and nurses as well as medicines, medical equipment, ambulances, blankets and mattress, and other essential supplies to confront earthquake-related injuries.
 Working with local, Israeli, and international NGOs, JDC’s initial relief efforts also provided victims with food, water, and shelter.

 - Phase Two: Meeting the Needs of the Displaced and Injured